gtri/lowendinsight/README.md

     $ git commit -m "A brief summary of the commit
     >
     > A paragraph describing what changed and its impact."

+### JSON Schema

+The JSON schema found in `schema` is and should be used to validate the main analysis interfaces' input and expected outputs.
+Any modifications in implementations should also be made to the schemas and verified/validated by tests.

+There is an external tool used to do the schema docs conversion: `jsonschema2md -d schemas/ -o schema/docs`.
+If you make a modification to the schema please run the tool to update the docs with the submission.

 ## License